HUST-NingKang-Lab/Meta-Prism-2.0/README.md

 `make clean`
 ## Usage
 ### Prepare phylogeny tree:
-Meta prism 2.0 needs the evolutionary tree of Newick format as the basis of calculation.
-It is recommended to use Silva evolutionary tree, or set the evolutionary tree according to the sequencing results or use requirements.
-Use  `  -t [path]` or `--tree [path] `   to select the evolutionary tree path.
+Meta prism 2.0 needs the evolutionary tree of `Newick` format as the basis of calculation.
+It is recommended to use `SILVA` phylogenetic tree, or set the phylogenetic tree according to the sequencing results or use requirements.
+Use  `  -t [path]` or `--tree [path] `   to select the phylogenetic tree path.
 ### Load data:
-Meta prism 2.0 supports SSU abundance data files in EBI MGNify and other databases as input, and provides special packaged data format with two types: ascii and binary to store abundance more efficiently.
-Note that packaged data is bound to the specific evolution tree.
+Meta prism 2.0 supports  taxa abundance data, and provides special packaged data format with two types (ascii and binary) to store the abundance more efficiently.
+Note that packaged data is bound to the specific phylogenetic tree.

 `--load(-l) [list|mat|ascii|binary] [path]`

 ### Package data:
-Meta prism 2.0 can package texa data with by ascii or binary for space efficient storage and fast loading.
+Meta prism 2.0 can package the abundance data to ascii or binary format for efficient storage and fast loading.
-Ascii format packaged data is easy to read and edit, while binary format data is more efficient at space and time.
+Ascii format packaged data is easy to read and edit, while binary format data is more efficient in terms of space and time usage.

 `--package(-p) [ascii|binary] [path]`

-Note that the packaged data is bound to the evolution tree and cannot be used with another evolution tree.
+Note that the packaged data is bound to the phylogenetic tree and cannot be used with another phylogenetic tree.

 ### Merge data:
-Meta prism 2.0 can load mutiple database and merge these together by command:
+Meta prism 2.0 can load multiple database and merge these together by command:

 `--merge + [[single|list|mat|ascii|binary] + [sample path],...]`